Climate change and meeting the rising demand for energy

 By Cedrik Neike, CEO of Siemens Smart Infrastructure

 The Industrial Revolution, which is now already entering its fourth stage, continues to progress swiftly around the globe.
 Its technological innovations have transformed society and massively reduced poverty while substantially increasing life expectancy.
 Nevertheless, it is becoming increasingly clear that the fossil fuels on which these rapid advances have been dependent until now are precipitating potentially disastrous climate change.
 Burning these energy sources produces greenhouse gases, including carbon dioxide and methane, which contribute to endemic global warming.
-From 1970 to the present day, global CO2 emissions have almost doubled – from 15.9 megatons to 36.2 megatons per year in 2017.
+From 1970 to the present day, global CO2 emissions have more than doubled – from 15.9 gigatons to 36.2 gigatons per year in 2017.

 Achieving the required growth despite climate constraints

 Now, at the gateway to the Fourth Industrial Revolution – which is driving the digital transformation of our society and economy – climate change and decarbonization have become the key constraints on our activities.
 At the same time, the world’s population is growing, which leads to a global need for continuous economic growth.
 By 2050, earth will be home to nearly 10 billion people, seventy percent of whom are likely to be living in cities.
 Although our resources are dwindling, all these people will need a clean, hospitable environment to live in.
 Meeting these challenges will require efficient means of transportation for people as well as a reliable supply of water.
 But most of all, it will require a way to supply the lifeblood of the 21st century: electricity.

 But what does all this mean in concrete terms?
 What challenges will we see in the future?
 And who is responsible for meeting them?

 Convergence of sectors is bringing new ways to meet challenges